Women’s Economic Empowerment

 Pacific populations are mainly rural and rely largely on subsistence activities; women dominate informal economic activities.
 For example, women perform a greater share of food growing and in-shore fishing activities, which limits their availability for formal employment.
 While women are not equally represented in the formal economy, they dominate many small-scale market operations.

-UN Women Fiji Multi-Country Office (MCO) recognises that: to advance women’s economic empowerment, our work must address the intersections between women’s economic empowerment, safety and discrimination, leadership, governance and participation, disaster preparedness and livelihoods.
+UN Women Pacific recognizes that: to advance women’s economic empowerment, our work must address the intersections between women’s economic empowerment, safety and discrimination, leadership, governance and participation, disaster preparedness and livelihoods.
 Marketplaces are a critical space in which these interrelated factors come into play.

 Between 75 per cent and 90 per cent of all market vendors in the Pacific are women; hours are long, profits are often low, and working conditions difficult.
 Earnings make up a significant portion of the incomes of many poor households.

-Through its Markets for Change (M4C) Project, UN Women works to ensure that marketplaces in Fiji, Solomon Islands and Vanuatu are safe, inclusive and non-discriminatory, promoting gender equality and women’s empowerment.
+Through the Markets for Change (M4C) Project, UN Women works to ensure that marketplaces in Fiji, Samoa, Solomon Islands and Vanuatu are safe, inclusive, and non-discriminatory, promoting gender equality and women’s empowerment.

-The project supports the creation and strengthening of representative marketplace groups, which in turn enhances the roles and influence of women market vendors.
-The project also focuses on boosting financial literacy amongst vendors and market vendor associations, and is supporting greater access to financial services and improved agricultural skills.
+The project, which is in Phase II of operation (2022 – 2026), supports the creation and strengthening of representative marketplace groups, which in turn enhances the roles and influence of women market vendors.
+The project also focuses on boosting financial literacy amongst vendors and market vendor associations and is supporting greater access to financial services and improved agricultural skills.

 Latest news